P7-Chaos-Academy/cluster-api/README.md

 # Kubernetes Job API

-A professionally structured REST API for creating and managing Kubernetes jobs with Swagger documentation and layered architecture.
+A professionally structured REST API for creating and managing Kubernetes jobs with Swagger documentation and layered architecture

 ## 🚀 Features